James Morgan (gridiron football): Pittsburgh Maulers (second stint)

 On January 14, 2023, Morgan re-signed with the Maulers following his stint with the Cardinals.
 The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

 Montreal Alouettes

 On January 17, 2024, Morgan signed with the Montreal Alouettes of the Canadian Football League.
+He dressed in four games in 2024, but did not play or record any stats.